 The content was a series of separate short animations with seamless transitions from 2D to 3D.
 This was a great opportunity to play around with After Effects' Cineware, I was able to seamlessly integrate my Cinema 4D projects and had a lot of creative freedom.
 I was very happy to hear that Nina was awarded the Knight of Illumination award for this sequence especially!

 For a detailed account of the project, and videos, check out the post on the Something Graphic website here.

-Throughout the year I was given a series of commissions to extend the animation for the train window installation at Lou Lou's.
+From mid 2014 to 2015 and onwards, I was given a series of commissions to extend the animation for the train window installation at Lou Lou's.
 When I first worked on the animation last year, it was 16 minutes long upon completion.
 Since then over the year I have extended it to 45 minutes, sourcing and creating all aspects of the animation.
 The animation itself is shown on 50" TVs behind custom built train windows in the lower alcoves of the club.
-Due to the fixed perspective nature of train windows I was able to work mostly with 2D matte elements, although towards the end of the year I upgraded my computer and started compositing layers of vast 3D animated landscapes.
+Due to the fixed perspective nature of train windows I was able to work mostly with 2D matte elements, although towards the end of the year I started compositing vast 3D sculpted and animated landscapes.
 I was averaging about 5+ minutes of content per month.

 The majority of the new content can be seen in the showreel section above.